facebookresearch/dinov2/README.md

 ### Pretrained models via PyTorch Hub

-Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install the PyTorch and torchvision dependencies (these are the only required dependencies).
-Installing both PyTorch and torchvision with CUDA support is strongly recommended.
+Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install PyTorch (the only required dependency for loading the model).
+Installing PyTorch with CUDA support is strongly recommended.

-The corresponding model card can be found in the [[`MODEL_CARD.md`](MODEL_CARD.md)] file.
+A corresponding [model card](MODEL_CARD.md) is included in the repository.

 ```python
 import torch